 Brain Bee Outreach Visits

 For schools located within reasonable driving distance of Iowa City, we offer classroom/school visits to encourage participation and engagement in the Iowa Brain Bee.
 For schools that are a greater distance away, we are offering virtual visits.
 Neuroscience graduate students can visit to talk about the Brain Bee and various neuroscience topics.
 These presentations are developed and delivered by volunteer PhD students at the University of Iowa.
-Each presentation lasts approximately 30 minutes, and we recommend scheduling an additional 10-15 minutes at the end for questions.
-Outreach visits are tailored to grade level and size of the group, and can be modified to fit current course curriculum (e.g. biology, psychology, or advanced topics).
+Each presentation lasts approximately 40 minutes, and we recommend scheduling an additional 10-15 minutes at the end for questions.
+Outreach visits are tailored to grade level and size of the group and can be modified to fit current course curriculum (e.g. biology, psychology, or advanced topics).

-A typical classroom visit includes:
+A typical classroom visit may include:

 Mirror tracing activity: in this fun and interactive activity, students learn about types of memory, and which brain areas are important for different aspects of memory.